cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadGo"></a>
 # **packagesUploadGo**
-> ModelPackage packagesUploadGo(owner, repo, data)
+> AlpinePackageUpload packagesUploadGo(owner, repo, data)

 Create a new Go package